Want to learn more about this at Kettering Health?

 What you can do

 Exercise doesn’t necessarily balance the effects of sitting all day, so swap sitting for moving and standing as much as possible.
-If you work at a desk all day, here are a few ways to change your workplace habits to get in more movement.
+If you work at a desk all day, here are a few ways to change your work habits to get in more movement.

 - Stand up when you take a phone call or eat lunch.